Xe/site/blog/brain-fmri-to-3d-model-2019-08-23.markdown

  - blender
 ---

-# How I Converted my Brain fMRI to a 3D Model

 AUTHOR'S NOTE: I just want to start this out by saying I am not an expert, and nothing in this blogpost should be construed as medical advice.
 I just wanted to see what kind of pretty pictures I could get out of an fMRI data file.